pliablepixels/zoneminder_viewer/README.md

 2. Starting small and incrementally building the app worked much better
 3. Being super specific helps, but almost to a point that you have to be the guiding expert
 4. The agents work better by creating problems and then trying to fix them (takes a lot of time though, but it eventuall gets there)
+5. There is a solid place for these tools.
+They get you started reasonably well, but don't go overboard.
+You still need to be the "expert" and you still need to know when these tools go for a loop (not kidding)!
+6. They are good at solving contained jobs.
+7. They are _very_ _very_ _very_ far from being you

 ## Building the Project